-Changes in parking configuration Parking arrangements, such as alternative parallel parking, used in a way to encourage drivers to choose to drive at a safer speed.
+Changes in parking configuration Parking arrangements, such as alternative parallel and angle parking, in such a way to encourage drivers to choose to drive at a safe speed limit.

-Roundabout Roundabouts reduce speed at intersections to make the intersection safer.
+Roundabout Roundabouts reduce speed at intersections.

 Planter boxes Planter boxes - to help to narrow the road and encourage a more appropriate speed on residential streets.